-The Commission has on 23 March 2012 adopted a proposal for a regulation on ship recycling, and for a Council decision regarding ratification of the Hong Kong Convention.
+On 23 March 2012, the Commission adopted a proposal for a Regulation on Ship Recycling, and for a Council Decision regarding ratification of the Hong Kong Convention.
 The documents are available as follows:

 Worldwide, around 1000 large end-of-life ships are broken up and recycled every year, as their steel, other scrap metal and equipment constitute valuable raw materials.
 Most of this ship dismantling takes place in South Asia, often on tidal beaches and under dangerous conditions.
 While the industry provides thousands of jobs for migrant workers, a lack of environmental protection and safety measures leads to high accident rates, health risks and extensive pollution of coastal areas.
 Older ships contain many hazardous materials, including asbestos, polychlorinated biphenyls (PCBs), tributyl tin and large quantities of oils and oil sludge.